We Ship Worldwide

 SP0053 = Made in France, year 03, month 05.
 This bag was made in March 2005.

-While this guide is a great way to educate yourself on many key factors in authenticating Louis Vuitton, there is no replacement for a trained authenticator who can literally determine an authentic bag from a fake one while blindfolded based on the smell of the bag.
+While our CODOGIRL®️ guide is a great way to educate yourself on many key factors in authenticating Louis Vuitton, there is no replacement for a trained authenticator who can literally determine an authentic bag from a fake one while blindfolded based on the smell of the bag.

-That is why we always recommend enlisting the help of a professional authenticator when possible.
-However, if you want to skip the guesswork, feel free to browse our Louis Vuitton collection, all of which has been expertly authenticated and come with a money-back authenticity guarantee.
+That is why we always recommend enlisting the help of a professional authenticator whenever possible.
+If you want to skip the guesswork when it comes to buying an authentic LV bag, feel free to browse our Louis Vuitton collection, all of which has been expertly authenticated and each item comes with a money-back authenticity guarantee!
+Happy browsing...

 Browse Our Store